enasequence/read_docs/mod_10.rst

 Non-Spreadsheet Submission
 ==========================

-| Submitting without a spreadsheet can be convenient if you have a small number (>3) to submit.
+| Submitting without a spreadsheet can be convenient if you have a small number of sequences (>3) to submit.

 Step 1: Select and Customise a Checklist